stepas-toliautas/enccs-instructor-training/content/teaching-style.md

 ![What to Teach](https://carpentries.github.io/instructor-training/fig/what-to-teach.png)

-In CodeRefinery, we follow The Carpentries teaching principles but in addition to **live coding** we often use **group discussions** to put in context the concepts we are teaching.
+In ENCCS, we follow The Carpentries teaching principles but in addition to **live coding** we often use **group discussions** to put in context the concepts we are teaching.

 Applying these teaching principles are not sufficient and in addition we need to be able to check